planetfederal/workshops/tutorials/osm-routing/src/index.rst

 Determining cost
 ----------------

 In addition to having a network that shows connections, pgRouting also needs to know the ‘cost’ of travelling over any of the edges.
-What cost means depends on the application: it could be an actual cost (such as your metro fare); the total distance travelled; time; or any other metric when move from point to point.
+What cost means depends on the application: it could be an actual cost (such as your metro fare); the total distance travelled; time; or any other metric when moving from point to point.

 In our application, we will support both a distance and a time cost.
 To improve performance, we will pre-calculate the time to travel by car on all of our entries in the `edges_noded` table.
 Time will be calculated based on the type of road (cars travel faster on primary roads than secondary for example); a query in our database shows us the different types of edges encoded in our database.